slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 I wanted something more complex but not to much.
 Look inside but don't drown, see the framework from different angles.
 This could be level of documentation, support and integrations with other libraries, working with state/store, communication with the server, etc. But again I don’t want this to be to complex.

 In my opinion the Chat application fits perfectly for this needs.
-So lets build a simple chat server and a client.
+So let's build a simple chat server and a client.

 ## Graphql Chat Server